 Watering The Frangipani Tree

-When watering Plumeria, remember they do not like wet feet.
+When watering Plumeria trees, remember they do not like wet feet.
 Water frequently when the plant holds lots of foliage and flowers, typically from March to late November.

 Only water when the soil becomes dry.
-When summer rains arrive, and actively growing, you do not need to think about watering.
+Plumeria does not like its roots in soggy conditions.
+When summer rains arrive and during the active growing season, you do not need to think about watering.

 When the leaves start to fall, stop watering.
 Do not water the plant again until you see new leaves.
 Watering plants while in dormancy often leads to killing the plant.